Displaying China as Wall Art –

 In my twenties, I had to come up with some ingenious decorating ideas as I branched off on my own.
 Like most, I was on a minimalist budget just barely getting by and the choice between an awesome lamp or groceries for the week arose more often than I care to remember.
 Accessorizing my home was always low on the priorities, but ingenuity taught me several great lessons.

 So what’s the most valuable design trick I came away from that experience with?
 It was the notion of taking what you have & using it to the best possible advantage.
 Not a new idea, but one that doesn’t get used enough.
 Taking advantage of the vast array of implements your kitchen has to offer is a great place to start.
 From the everyday china & serving pieces to the silver & crystal, it’s all fair game.
 I mean, really, how often do you use most of that stuff?
 And placing it in a prominent place as part of your styling is an uber practical way to store it!

 |A Blue Willow platter, ca. 1700, passed down to me.|

 Over the top, yes?
 I like!

 Want to create a cohesive design for your home but are a little short on cash flow?
 What better way to do so than to place your oft’ unused serving pieces on the wall – things such as the bread & butter plates or saucers, the silver platter or even your flatware.
-The possibilities are endless.
-And it’s a design trend that can grow as your budget grows.
+The possibilities really are endless.
+Best of all, it’s a design trend that can grow as your budget grows.